avajs/ava/docs/recipes/debugging-with-webstorm.md

 `package.json` : path to your project's `package.json` file
 `Command` : `test`

+You IDE will then execute `npm run test` and thus call `node_modules/.bin/ava` and the AVA-configuration you have specified in your package.json.

 Do not forget to select a node interpreter.

 Save the configuration.